aspiringsecurity/Web3CADTools/README.md

 - Invoice Automation: We have developed an invoice dapp with integration with bacalhau for just in time invoicing for design contracts.

-# Filecoin saturn dapp for information retrieval and management
+# Filecoin saturn dapp for discovery and retrieval of NFTs uploaded to IPFS via NFT.Storage

 We are developing a socially scalable and open-source metadata retrieval, indexing, and management tooling for decentralized CAD asset development and user training.
 Bandwidth is a major issue in South Asian classrooms and Filecoin Data tools fit right at the spot for quick data retrieval where learning via video streaming is not possible due to high latency or unavailability of a network for streaming.